CSE-115-UCSC/penny-stock-lstm/pennystockpipeline/ExperimentalPipeline/README.md

     1. **Preprocessor.py** - *Classes/methods to support model_training.ipynb*
     2. **Model.py** - *Classes/methods to support model_training.ipynb*

-Some dependencies will be required to run each notebook, and they can be installed by running the following command:
+Several dependencies will be required to run each notebook which can be installed to your local environment by running the following command:
 ```
 pip install -r requirements.txt
 ```